1998 WNBA Championship: Game 3

 The Houston Comets claimed their second straight WNBA championship, pulling away from the pesky Phoenix Mercury late in the second half and claiming an 80–71 victory in decisive Game 3.

 After cruising through the regular season with a 27–3 record, the Comets were pushed to the limit by the Mercury after finishing eight games ahead of them in the Western Conference.
 In the end, however, Houston's trio of stars ensured the repeat.

 League MVP Cynthia Cooper scored 23 points and Tina Thompson added 18.
 Sheryl Swoopes, nearly invisible for the first 30 minutes, had 11 points in the final 9:13 and finished with 16.

 Michelle Griffiths scored a career-high 24 points and Jennifer Gillom had her best game of the series, netting 20.
 But Phoenix got nothing from Michele Timms, who finished with only two points—19 fewer than she had in Game 2.

-The Comets have now won the only two WNBA championships.
+The Comets had now won what was until then the only two WNBA championship series.